List of Coronation Street characters introduced in 1969: Edith Tatlock

-Edith Tatlock (née Brown) was the second wife of Alfred Tatlock (his first wife Edna and their child Joyce died of scarlet fever) and mother of Valerie Barlow.
+Edith Tatlock (also Brown) was the second wife of Alfred Tatlock (his first wife Edna and their child Joyce died of scarlet fever) and mother of Valerie Barlow.
 She met and married Alfred in 1936, and she gave birth to Valerie, their only child, in 1942.

 When Valerie married Ken Barlow in August 1962, Edith was unable to attend because she was ill.
 She came to Weatherfield to help Ken out when Val was in hospital.
 When she took her twin grandchildren Peter and Susan Barlow, she ended up losing them but they were eventually found again.

 After Valerie's tragic death in 1971 from an electric shock and house fire, Ken took the twins to Scotland to stay with Edith and Alfred.
 Edith later returned to Weatherfield with Ken and decided it would be best to sell their house in Scotland so she and Alfred could stay in Coronation Street.
 However, Ken told Edith that he'd got a nanny/housekeeper who would help look after the twins, and feeling unwanted, Edith left to return to Glasgow.
 She came back a few months later and decided to take over as she did not think that Bet Lynch should be looking after the twins as she was "too tarty".
 When Ken returned home drunk from a night out, Edith decided to try to get custody of the twins.
 Instead Ken talked it over with Edith and decided it was best that the twins went and lived with her and Alfred in Glasgow.

 Edith spent most of her years raising the twins, with Ken coming up to visit now and then.
 However, with his marriage to Janet Reid in 1973, Ken began making plans to relocate the twins back to Weatherfield and made enquiries with local schools.
 Edith had doubts about Janet's suitability and willingness to be a mother, but she did not stand in Ken's way.
 However, at her suggestion, Ken asked Peter and Susan whether they wanted to move back to Weatherfield and was shocked when they told him they did not.
 Their wishes put an end to the matter, although their decision did not sit well with Albert Tatlock, who only believed it when Edith told him.